Covering Codes, List-Decodable Codes and Strong Singleton-Like Bounds in the Sum-Rank Metric: Conclusion

 \section{Conclusion}

-Sum-rank metric coding is a generalization and combination of Hamming metric coding and the rank-metric coding.
+Sum-rank metric coding is a generalization and combination of the Hamming metric coding and the rank-metric coding.
 In this paper, we constructed covering codes in the sum-rank metric from covering codes in the Hamming metric.
 Block length functions of covering codes in the sum-rank metric were introduced and studied.
 As applications, strong Singleton-like bounds, which are much stronger than the Singleton-like bound for sum-rank codes, were obtained.
-Then upper bounds on block lengths of MSRD codes were presented.
+Then upper bounds on block lengths of general binary MSRD codes were presented.
 An asymptotic bound on list-decodability of codes in the sum-rank metric was proved.
 A table of short binary covering codes in the sum-rank metric with the matrix size $2 \times 2$ and small radii was given.
-It seems interesting and necessary to construct smaller covering codes in the sum-rank metric.\\
+It seems interesting and necessary to construct smaller covering codes in the sum-rank metric.
+Then strong Singleton-like bound and upper bound on lengths of general binary MSRD codes can be improved.\\